macrodatalab/agent/README.md

 # agent
-An agent for monitoring docker event and publish to service discovery endpoing
+An agent for monitoring docker event and publish to service discovery endpoint